 3. Choose Items for Your Shoebox

 This is the fun part.
 Time to pack it up!
 We actually buy items all year long to fill our shoeboxes.
-After season clearance toys, hard candies from the Halloween loot and back to school supply sale items are all perfect.
+After season clearance toys and back to school supply sale items are all perfect.
 Visit OCC page to see suggested items for each age range.
 Here are a few more items we like to use

 - School Supplies

-- Glow Sticks (be sure they are the skinny bracelet kind, not the thinker ones with more liquid inside)
+- Glow Sticks (be sure they are the skinny bracelet kind, not the thicker ones with more liquid inside)